spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-entra-id.md

 ## Enable OIDC in Kubernetes Clusters With Entra ID

-Kubelogin is a kubectl plugin for Kubernetes OpenID Connect (OIDC) authentication.
+Kubelogin is a kubectl plugin for Kubernetes OIDC authentication.
 When you use kubectl, kubelogin opens up your browser, starts a session, and redirects you to your IDP's login site.
 Upon a succesfull login, you receive an authentication token that is used to grant you access to the cluster.

 In the following diagram, Entra ID is the IDP.
-Once Kubelogin gets a token from Entra ID or similar IDP, you can then use kubectl to access the Kubernetes cluster API.
+Once kubelogin gets a token from Entra ID or similar IDP, you can then use kubectl to access the Kubernetes cluster API.

     ![Palette and EntraID](/oidc-entra-id-images/PalettewEntraID.png)